zopefoundation/zope.app.publisher/xmlrpc/README.txt

 particulat, it has an adapter that simply traverses to attributes.

-If an XML-RPC view isn't going to be public, then it also has to implement 'zope.app.location.ILocation' so that security grants can be acquired for it, at least with Zope's default security policy.
+If an XML-RPC view isn't going to be public, then it also has to implement 'zope.location.ILocation' so that security grants can be acquired for it, at least with Zope's default security policy.
 The `MethodPublisher` class does that too.